Sweeper777/Verbosy/README.md

 - GotoIf0 instruction (represented by `>0`): same as the Goto instruction, except that it will only jump to the label if `Current` is 0.
 - GotoIfNeg instruction (represented by `>-`): same as the Goto instruction, except that it will only jump to the label if `Current` is less than 0.

+Instructions will do nothing if their parameters point to a place out of range of the memory.

 ### Example Programs

 #### Hello World